Paul Scheuring: Early life

 Scheuring was born in Aurora, Illinois.
-Before his success, he had attended the UCLA School of Theater Film and Television and has worked as a courier cable installer and factory worker.
+He attended the UCLA School of Theater Film and Television and has worked as a courier, cable installer and factory worker.

 Career

-After working on 36K in 2000 and A Man Apart in 2003, Scheuring made his first attempt to be a television show writer.
+After working on 36K in 2000 and A Man Apart in 2003, Scheuring made his first attempt at television show writing.
 After developing an idea given to him by a female colleague into a miniseries screenplay called Prison Break, he approached the Fox network with the script but was turned down due to its unconventional storyline.
 However, in 2004, after the successful premiere of Lost, Fox backed Prison Breaks production and the first episode was aired approximately twenty months after Scheuring had written the script.
 The series proceeded to win the 2006 People's Choice Award for Favorite New TV Drama and was nominated for Best Drama Television Series at the 2006 Golden Globe Awards.
 Moreover, Prison Break was picked up by Fox for three more seasons.
 In 2005, he signed an overall deal with 20th Century Fox.
 He runs a production company, One Light Road Productions.

 Scheuring has also co-written Mexicali, which was scheduled for release in 2010.